parmarmanojkumar/Reference-Implementations-Guardian/README.md

 Learn more about AIShield Guardian [here](https://www.boschaishield.com/aishield-guardian/)

-This repository provides all integrations leveraging AIShield Guardian for secure, policy-compliant AI workflows.
+This repository provides all integrations leveraging AIShield Guardian for secure, policy-compliant AI workflows for Agentic AI systems.

+📜 To know more about 🤖  **Agentic AI system** and 🛡️**AI Agentic Security** read this [primer](LearnAgenticAISecurity/agentic_ai_security.md).

 ## ⚙️ Common Components